This deadline information is for the fall 2020 freshman application. Please don't hesitate to contact us if you have any questions!

 Additional information about our ACT or SAT requirement is available on our test scores page.

-First deadline applicants: Students who submit their complete applications by the November 1 first deadline will receive an admission decisions on Application Tracker by January 31.
+Early Action Deadline applicants: Students who submit their complete applications by the November 1 early action deadline will receive an admission decisions on Application Tracker by January 31.

-Second deadline applicants: Students who submit their complete applications by the January 1 second deadline will receive admission decisions on Application Tracker by March 31.
+Regular Deadline applicants: Students who submit their complete applications by the January 1 regular deadline will receive admission decisions on Application Tracker by March 31.

 Financial aid application (FAFSA) priority deadline